kylephillips/simple-locator/readme.txt

 == Changelog ==

+= 1.5.4 =
+* Fix in importer CSV upload that was preventing some csv formatted files from being uploaded

 = 1.5.3 =
 * Bug fix where post data not being reset in all locations shortcode
 * Javascript Bug fix in custom map marker insertion